hartwigmedical/actin-personalization/database/README.md

 ## ACTIN Personalization - Database

 This module writes a personalization reference database to MySQL.
-In addition to writing the datamodel itself, the application creates a " reference" table which is a table of flattened reference entries.
+In addition to writing the datamodel itself, the application creates a " reference" table containing a flattened view on reference entries.
 This table is meant to serve as the starting point for learning algorithms and other types of analyses.

 This application requires Java 17+ and can be run as follows: